 Look into tax credits and incentives, which could make installing a solar energy system more affordable.
-New York State, for example, offers a 25 percent tax credit up to $5,000, and some states offer solar renewable energy certificates that consumers could sell back to utility companies, allowing them to offset energy costs.
-There’s also a 30 percent federal solar investment tax credit for residential and commercial properties.
-That credit is reduced in value each year and expires in 2022, though, so if you’re thinking about going solar, now is a good time to weigh your options.
+New York State, for example, historically has offered a 25 percent tax credit up to $5,000, and some states offer solar renewable energy certificates that consumers could sell back to utility companies, allowing them to offset energy costs.

 By Jonah Flicker